Skip to navigation Skip to content

 • were granted under the Pacific Australia Labour Mobility (PALM) stream, and

-• they have been approved for Family Accompaniment
+• have been approved for Family Accompaniment

 To check if the customer has been approved for Family Accompaniment: